YogiBrand/tt-breathwork-instructor-toolkit/SPECKIT.md

 # TT Breathwork Instructor Toolkit - Technical Specification

+> **Maintenance note:** The living project playbooks now live under `speckit/`.
+Treat this file as a high-level overview only; always consult `speckit/README.md` and the workflows before editing code or documentation.

 ## Project Overview

 A white-label platform for TT Breathwork instructors to generate branded business materials.
 This toolkit provides newly certified instructors with 19 professional assets, a 90-day launch plan, and a complete business-in-a-box solution.